zulip/zulip/docs/testing/testing-with-django.md

 ### Testing code that accesses the filesystem

-Some of our tests (e.g. `test_upload.py` tests for `LocalUploadBackend` and the data import tests) test code that needs to write and then read back files from the filesystem.
-Doing this correctly requires care to avoid leaking files after every test (which are clutter and can eventually run the development environment out of disk) or interacting with other parallel processes of this `test-backend` run (or another `test-backend` run).
-Generally, the best practices are for tests to:
+Some tests need to access the filesystem (e.g. `test_upload.py` tests for `LocalUploadBackend` and the data import tests).
+Doing this correctly requires care to avoid problems like:
+* Leaking files after every test (which are clutter and can eventually run the development environment out of disk) or

-* Place any files created by the test under the dedicated directory tree for `test-backend` that is managed by the current development environment (`var/<uuid>/test-backend/run_1234567/worker_N`).
+* Interacting with other parallel processes of this `test-backend` run (or another `test-backend` run), or with later tests run by this process.

+To avoid these problems, you can do the following:

+* Use a subdirectory of `settings.TEST_WORKER_DIR`; this is a subdirectory of `/var/<uuid>/test-backend` that is unique to the test worker thread and will be automatically deleted when the relevant `test-backend` process finishes.
-* Delete any files created by the test in the test class's `tearDown` method (which runs even if the test fails).
+* Delete any files created by the test in the test class's `tearDown` method (which runs even if the test fails); this is valuable to avoid conflicts with other tests run later by the same test process.

 Our common testing infrastructure handles some of this for you, e.g. it replaces `settings.LOCAL_UPLOADS_DIR` for each test process with a unique path under `/var/<uuid>/test-backend`.
 And `UploadSerializeMixin` manages some of the cleanup work for `test_upload.py`.
-But it's worth testing `find var/*/test-backend` before and after you run a new test to make sure we don't leak new files.

-(Eventually we'll move this into a check in CI).

 ### Testing with mocks

 This section is a beginner's guide to mocking with Python's `unittest.mock` library.
 It will give you answers to the most common questions around mocking, and a selection of commonly used mocking techniques.

 #### What is mocking?